adtygan/notes/content/Git.md

 	- **system:** all users
 	- **global:** all repos of current user
 	- **local:** current repo only
+- Use the name `main` instead of `master` as default branch name: `git config --global init.defaultBranch main `
 - Setting default editor: `git config --glocal core.editor "cursor --wait"`
 	- i'm using `cursor` here instead of `code` coz I use cursor instead of vscode
 	- `--wait` flag will put the terminal on pause (can't proceed with new commands) until you have closed the editor